-where V$_{\rm MW}(z)={M_{\star}(z)}/{\rho_{\star}(z)}$ is the cosmological volume occupied by MW at a given redshift, $\rho_{\star}(z)$ is the average stellar density as a function of redshift $\rho_{\star}(z) = 10^{17.46-0.39z}$ M$_{\odot}$ Gpc$^{-3}$ \citep{2015ApJ...810...41L, 2015MNRAS.447....2M} and $M_{\star}(z)$ is the stellar mass of the evolving Milky Way (\S \ref{sec:3.4}). $\mathcal{P} (z)$ is the probability of occurrence of astrophysical sources (i.e. LGRB, SGRB, SN) within the MW at a given cosmic epoch (the cosmic time is here represented as the redshift $z$).
-This probability depends from the cosmic evolution of the MW properties (e.g. specific star formation rate and metallicity in the case of LGRBs) which can inhibit or favor the occurrence of the lethal transient sources under consideration.
+where V$_{\rm MW}(z)={M_{\star}(z)}/{\rho_{\star}(z)}$ is the cosmological volume occupied by the MW at a given redshift, $\rho_{\star}(z)$ is the average stellar density as a function of redshift $\rho_{\star}(z) = 10^{17.46-0.39z}$ M$_{\odot}$ Gpc$^{-3}$ \citep{2015ApJ...810...41L, 2015MNRAS.447....2M}, and $M_{\star}(z)$ is the stellar mass of the evolving Milky Way (\S 3.2). $\mathcal{P} (z)$ is the probability that astrophysical sources (i.e., LGRB, SGRB, and SN) occur within the MW at a given cosmic epoch (the cosmic time is here represented as the redshift $z$).
+This probability depends on the cosmic evolution of the MW properties (e.g., sSFR and metallicity in the case of LGRBs), which can inhibit or favor the occurrence of the lethal transient sources under consideration.